 Revolved Lunge (Parivretta Anjaneyasana)

-- This posture is executed by pivoting into a deep lunge, with the forward knee bent, parallel to the ankle, and the back knee lowered almost to the yoga mat.
+- This yoga exercise is executed by pivoting into a deep lunge, with the forward knee bent, parallel to the ankle, and the back knee lowered almost to the yoga mat.

 - Position the hands in a prayer stance with the elbows bent and twist at your care, allowing one elbow to rest on the lunged knee — the upper body should rotated sideways, remembering to twist from your core.